Nuance (American band)

 Nuance was an American dance music/freestyle group.
-It was formed by the producer and arranger, Ron Dean Miller, and featured Vikki Love on vocals.
-They charted three hits on the US Billboard Hot Dance Music/Club Play chart in the 1980s, including "Loveride," which hit #1 in 1985.
-The same track peaked at #59 in the UK Singles Chart in January 1985.
+It was formed by the producer and arranger Ron Dean Miller, and featured Vikki Love on vocals.
+They charted three hits on the US Billboard Hot Dance Music/Club Play chart in the 1980s, including "Loveride", which hit number 1 in 1985.
+The same track peaked at number 59 on the UK Singles Chart in January 1985.